 Because it is not possible to report everything that has been done, researchers must make decisions about which studies, data points, and methods of analysis to present.
 Although some of these decisions are easy, many are not.
 For example, should an anomalous data point be excluded from analysis when there is no known reason for the discrepancy?
 Most researchers would favor retaining the data point, but some fields have criteria for excluding such outliers.
 It would be irresponsible to exclude such a data point without clearly reporting the use of the exclusion criteria.

 It is a laudable ideal to analyze and report all data; however, in practice some data must be excluded.
 The selection should be based on objective criteria, preferably ones specified before data collection.
 Critically evaluate the reasons for inclusion or exclusion of data, the measures taken to avoid bias, and possible ways in which bias may nonetheless influence selection.
-Clearly document how the data were obtained, selected, and analyzed-- especially if the methods are unusual or potentially controversial.
+Clearly document how the data was obtained, selected, and analyzed-- especially if the methods are unusual or potentially controversial.

 Because the products of research involve creative contributions to new knowledge, it is easy to assume that the resulting data are different from the routine products of employees in any other private or public institution.
 Although the language and practice of science seems to suggest otherwise, the equipment, materials and reagents, and even resulting data all belong to the institution in which they are purchased or produced.
 The issue becomes especially salient if a marketable product is produced, but it is also an issue when someone moves from one institution to another.
-If the principal investigator is moving, then she or he can normally expect to take the data, although exceptions do occur and equipment transfer is nearly always a matter for negotiation.
+If the principal investigator is moving, she or he can normally expect to take the data.
+However, exceptions do occur, and equipment transfer is nearly always a matter for negotiation.
 Absent some explicit agreement or ruling to the contrary, the principal investigator has primary responsibility for decisions about the collection, use, and sharing of data.
 Student or postdoctoral researchers should assume that their original data will stay with the principal investigator.
 However, most institutions have the expectation that graduating students may take copies of their research records.
-If regulations preclude researchers taking such copies, then the principal investigator is responsible for making this clear to members of the research group before work begins.
+If regulations preclude researchers from taking such copies, then the principal investigator is responsible for making this clear to research group members before work begins.